This KB will guide you on how to create a PPPC MDM payload to allow applications Full Disk Access in order to avoid your end-users being prompted.

 codesign -dr - /path/to.app

 To run the above commands, you will need to substitute the file path to the application.

 Tip: If you are unsure of the file path to a certain application, you can drag the application into terminal and you'll get the full file path.

-As an example, I'll go through this process with Webroot.
+As an example, we'll go through this process with Webroot.

-Here is how I got the file path, going to the Applications folder and dragging it into the terminal:
+Here is how we got the file path, going to the Applications folder and dragging it into the terminal:

 We can run the commands now that we have the file path, here is the command for the identifier:

 Now we run the command for the code requirement (for every application, the code requirment starts with identifier:

 Putting the payload together:

 1. In this step, we will put the payload together using the information gathered above: